moelhaj996/secure-microservices-platform/README.md

 ```

 ## Security Notice
 ⚠️ **Important**: All sensitive credentials and keys should be stored securely in a production environment.
 Consider using a secret manager or secure vault for these credentials.

+## Troubleshooting
+If you encounter connection issues:
+1. Verify you're using the correct region (us-west-2)
+2. Ensure your AWS credentials are properly configured
+3. Run `aws sts get-caller-identity` to verify your AWS identity
+4. Check your VPN/network connectivity to AWS us-west-2 region